Spope/curiosity/README.md

 It will save images into exports/{Left}{A}/{date}.jpg

-Then they'll be merged and size into exports/merge/
+Then they'll be merged, named (00001.jpg) and sized (256X256px) into exports/merge/

 Finally the video will be in exports/video.mp4